The Qualification Round is the first stage and consists of five linguistic problems: A, B, C, D, and E. The

 continue.
 However, only those who join the Pre-Final Round can advance to further stages.

-Participants who have solved the Pre-Final Round successfully are qualified to participate in the Final Round: a multiple-choice online exam with 20 questions.
+Participants who have solved the Pre-Final Round successfully are qualified to participate in the Final Round: a 30-minute online exam taken from home.

-The Final Round consists of a single exam with 20 multiple-choice questions requiring knowledge about linguistics, in particular related to the Qualification and Pre-Final Round.
-Finalists have 60 seconds for each question.
-There are four possible answers to every question (only one is correct).
+The Final Round consists of a single 30-minute online exam involving mixed short-answer and multiple-choice questions (1–5 minutes per question), requiring knowledge about linguistics, in particular related to the Qualification and Pre-Final Round.
 A correct answer equals one point.
 There are no negative points for incorrect answers.
 The awards and prizes are given to the Finalists with the most points in the Final Round.
 If multiple participants have the same score, the points from the Pre-Final Round (and Qualification Round) are used to determine the final winners.

 Further information on all rounds and the competition can be found here: Official ILC Flyer 2025